-Mark is a litigator, known for winning important cases for his clients in areas like commercial landlord-tenant disputes, complex foreclosures, construction disputes and significant boundary and easement litigation.
+Mark is a litigator, known for winning important cases for his clients in areas like commercial landlord-tenant disputes, complex foreclosures, construction disputes, oil and gas litigation, and significant boundary and easement disputes.

 Although Mark is a litigator and focuses his practice on real estate disputes, he also has experience handling real estate transactions, which makes him a more effective litigator.
-Mark has represented both plaintiffs and defendants in state and federal courts throughout the Upper Midwest.
-Mark has successfully handled a variety of cases all the way through trial and appeal.
-Mark is also a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
-He mediates real estate-related matters, including residential and commercial construction disputes, commercial landlord-tenant matters and boundary and easement disputes.
+Mark has tried cases for both plaintiffs and defendants in states across the Upper Midwest.
+Mark also mediates real estate-related matters, including residential and commercial construction disputes, commercial landlord-tenant matters and boundary and easement disputes.
 Mark is well-known for his hard work, responsiveness and expertise in achieving great results for his clients.

 - Mark and his team represented a well-known Minnesota nonprofit corporation in a dispute with a national telecommunications company.
 After nearly two years of litigation, and substantial discovery and motion practice, the court adopted Mark’s arguments and granted his client’s motion for partial summary judgment.
 Soon thereafter, with most of the key issues decided, the case settled on terms very favorable to Mark’s client.

 - Mark and his team represented a townhome builder that was the target of a construction defect lawsuit brought by the project’s homeowners association.
 The association sought over $2 million in damages.
 Mark successfully argued for dismissal of the case on summary judgment.
 With its claims dismissed by the trial court, and facing the prospect of an award of attorneys’ fees against it, the association agreed to waive its appeal rights.